aaronmyatt/ohmyzsh_plbk/README.md

 # oh-my-zsh

+## All credits to the original author https://github.com/mashimom/ohmyzsh_plbk
+> Unfortunately he was a little too slow to merge an update that was breaking the playbook.

 Ansible role to install and configure oh-my-zsh on both APT and YUM based distros.
 > Tested on Ubuntu 14.04 64bit and Fedora 21 64bit.